Here are the tank size recommendations for platy fish:

 Should tank size increase with other tank mates?

-If you plan on introducing other tank mates to your platies, increasing your tank size is the way to go.
+Increasing your tank size is the way to go if you plan on introducing other tank mates to your platies.
 First, not all tank mates are friendly to platies.

 Therefore, a larger tank is essential in reducing aggression e.g., if you’re keeping bettas and platies together.
 Secondly, a large tank allows you to create biodiversity.
 You can experiment with new set-ups, decorations, and other fish species like guppies.